Cross impact analysis: Development

-Recent development

 After simulation models and methods were developed for cross-impact analysis, analysts began to develop the range of topics that it could address.
 Cross-impact analysis was being used to solve real world issues as John Stover applied the methodology to simulate the economy of Uruguay.
 However, real world application of the methodology advanced rapidly in the 1990s.
 By 1993, SMIC was used for subjects as diverse as the nuclear industry, world geopolitical evolution, and corporate activities and jobs to 2000.
 In 1999, Robert Blanning and Bruce Reinig from the Owen Graduate School of Management at Vanderbilt University utilized a modified form of cross-impact analysis to determine futures for Hong Kong and the Hong Kong economy as the United Kingdom relinquished control to the People's Republic of China.

 Methodology

 Cross-impact analysis has two schools of thought and ways of approach.
 The first is the futures forecasting style that originally developed the methodology.
 The second is a sub-school of intelligence analysts which modified the original methodology to better address their needs.
 Nevertheless, cross-impact analysis is based upon the premise that events and activities do not happen in a vacuum and other events and the surrounding environment can significantly influence the probability of certain events to occur.

 Cross-impact analysis attempts to connect relationships between events and variables.
 These relationships are then categorized as positive or negative relative to each other, and are used to determine which events or scenarios are most probable or likely to occur within a given time frame.